Sugarloaf Mountain

 Sugarloaf Mountain (Pão de Açúcar, /pt-BR/) is a peak situated in Rio de Janeiro, Brazil, on a peninsula at the mouth of Guanabara Bay.
-Rising 396 m above the harbor, the peak is named for its resemblance to the traditional shape of concentrated refined loaf sugar.
-It is known worldwide for its cableway and panoramic views of the city and beyond.
+Rising 396 m above the harbor, the peak is named for its resemblance to the traditional shape of concentrated refined sugarloaf.
+It is known worldwide for its cable car and panoramic views of the city and beyond.

 The mountain is one of several monolithic granite and quartz mountains that rise straight from the water's edge around Rio de Janeiro.
 Geologically, it is considered part of a family of steep-sided rock outcroppings known as bornhardts.

 The mountain is protected by the Sugarloaf Mountain and Urca Hill Natural Monument, created in 2006.

 This became part of a World Heritage Site declared by UNESCO in 2012.

 Origins of the name

 The name Sugarloaf was coined in the 16th century by the Portuguese during the heyday of sugarcane trade in Brazil due to sugar imports from the Portuguese conquest of Goa, according to historian Vieira Fazenda.
 Blocks of sugar were placed in conical molds made of clay to be transported on ships.
 The form of the peak reminded them of the well-known resulting "sugarloaf" shape, and the nickname has since been extended to be a general descriptor for formations of this kind.